PHOTOGRAPHY & WRITING

 ✧

 Nearly every day at the cottage during my longer stay, I walked the shore in the hour before dusk.
 I reveled in the rawness and twilight, the bare boulders and birches and seaweed-scented drizzle.
-For years before visiting Sweden, I had wandered the rocky shores of Lake Superior, a two-hour drive north of my home, with something akin to obsession.
-Every now and then when I picked up the scent of pine or felt a cold wind tear through my hair, an ancestral feeling of shelter nearly stopped me in my tracks.
-The shore’s dark, angular ledges bore little resemblance to the smooth-backed outcrops of western Sweden, but they too belonged to a rocky, wind-bitten northern landscape, implicitly bridging the distance between my present and my past.
+For years before visiting Sweden, I had wandered the rocky Minnesota shore of Lake Superior, a two-hour drive north of my home, with something akin to obsession.
+The shore’s dark, angular ledges bore little direct resemblance to the smooth-backed outcrops of western Sweden, but they too belonged to a rocky, wind-bitten northern landscape and implicitly bridged the distance between my present and my past.
 Gradually I sensed how fine the line can be between the places we inherit and the places we choose.

 Each time I returned from the cottage to my home in Minnesota, for the next few months my visit sated my longing for Sweden.
 Then my mind again began to spin across the Atlantic and I started to plan another trip.
 Since most Swedes are fairly proficient in English, during my first visit to the cottage I only spoke Swedish with older relatives.
 After two decades of not speaking the language, each time I strung together a jagged sentence or two, a stranger seemed to have taken over my voice.
 I grew a bit more fluent for each subsequent visit, but continued to only think in English.
 During my longer stay at the cottage, however, I began to routinely think in Swedish when shopping and speaking with Swedes and to become more comfortable moving back and forth between the two languages.